jronallo/jronallo.github.com/source/_posts/2012-02-11-when-is-enough-metadata.markdown

 Indexing, relevance, and uniqueness can all be tested and quantitatively evaluated.
 At NCSU Libraries we have done some of this work to evaluate how our metadata YKK

-**Indexing** Do you have sufficient metadata to get indexed?
+**Indexing.** Do you have sufficient metadata to get indexed?
 If you have a sitemap, Google Webmaster Tools will tell you what percentage of your sitemap is indexed.
 You can use a search like [site:d.lib.ncsu.edu/collections](https://www.google.com/search?q=site%3Ad.lib.ncsu.edu%2Fcollections) to do a quick check of how many pages of your site are indexed.

-**Relevance** Does your site get on the first page for the searches you think should lead to your content?
+**Relevance.** Does your site get on the first page for the searches you think should lead to your content?
 If not then you may not have or expose sufficient metadata to appear relevant.
+Word choice can be an important choice which effects rank.
+New tools for metadata creators like [Google AdWords Keyword Tool](https://adwords.google.com/select/KeywordToolExternal) provide new ways of seeing the effect of metadata choices.

-**Uniqueness** Do you have unique titles?
+**Uniqueness.** Do you have unique titles?
 Google notices when too many pages have similar titles and may treat the content as duplicate.
 Do each of your pages have enough content to distinguish one resource from another?
 This can be a big problem for digital collections sites where we make stuff accessible with repeated, minimal metadata before having enough metadata to really make them discoverable.

-YKK which words to use?

-If your content is reused on scattered sites on the Web that do not use [URL canonicalization](YKK) then you may also get penalized for duplicate content.
+If your content is reused on scattered sites on the Web that do not use [URL canonicalization](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=139066) then you may also get penalized for duplicate content.
 This point is less about sufficient metadata than it is about taking care with how metadata is used.

-**Search Snippet** It can make a big difference if you get an attractive search snippet in the search engines.
+**Search Snippet.** It can make a big difference if you get an attractive search snippet in the search engines.
 Titles should be descriptive and put unique, interesting words at the front of the title.
 While Google may use any part of a page for the description it is still worthwhile to create a good meta description.
 Descriptive URLs with title words can also help.

 Beyond this [Schema.org](http://schema.org) can be used to provide data to potentially get a Rich Snippet.
 Schema.org provides all of the properties that you could associate with a particular type of item, but it is not necessary to have every property to have a chance of displaying a Rich Snippet.
 Each type of item will have different required properties for each of the search engines.
 Check [Google Rich Snippets help pages](http://support.google.com/webmasters/bin/topic.py?hl=en&topic=21997) to see whether you have sufficient metadata to trigger a Google Rich Snippet.
 For example a
 [Recipe](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=173379&topic=1088474&ctx=topic) will only display if it has a name and two of the following: